httpNick/Nicks-Code/README.txt

 - I did all coding for BigInteger, MazeGen, uwnickd-powerpaint, and all files included in Nicks Python Weather Project.

-- In TowerDefense I was responsible for all of the model (AStarAlgorithm, AStarTile, AStarTileComparator, Board, Controller, Enemy, House, RunMain, Terrain, Tile, and Tower).
+- In TowerDefense I was responsible for all of the model (AStarAlgorithm, AStarTile, AStarTileComparator, Board, Controller, Enemy, House, RunMain, Terrain, Tile, and Tower), and most of the GUI now.
+This is an ongoing project.
+I am making a tower defense game similar to a custom game in WC3 called Wintermaul Wars.

 My friend Jared did most of the view (Gamepanel, GUI, HotKeyController, InfoPanel, and MouseController).